-The Stanner Award is open to all Indigenous authors, scholars and academics, however submissions must not be under consideration by other publishers or simultaneously entered in to other awards, and no more than twenty per cent of the submission previously published.
-Please read the conditions of entry carefully before considering submitting.
+The Stanner Award is open to all Indigenous authors, scholars and academics; however, submissions must not be under consideration by other publishers or simultaneously entered in to other awards, and no more than 20 per cent of the submission previously published.
+Please read the conditions of entry, below, carefully before considering submitting.

-- publication of the manuscript by Aboriginal Studies Press, and
+- Publication of the manuscript by Aboriginal Studies Press.

 Conditions of entry

 About the Stanner Award

 - The Stanner Award is open to Indigenous Australians over 18 years of age who have written a scholarly manuscript in the area of Australian Indigenous studies, and which is not fiction or poetry.

 - The Stanner Award is presented every two years.

 - $5000 prize money.